 Today’s video should help you add a lot of soulfulness to your jazz improvisation.This is a follow up lesson to our introduction to blues scale for piano.

-Let’s explore some of the playing concepts from the video now.
+Let’s explore some of the playing concepts from the video now below.

 Here the basic concept to keep in mind.
 If you apply these concepts you should be able to do get started using it right away!

-4. On a real gig I may do a whole chorus of a tune in a bluesier style but I probably wouldn’t do it for several choruses in a row.
+3. On a real gig you may do a whole chorus of a tune using blues scale but you probably wouldn’t do it for several choruses in a row.